Illinois Unclaimed Property Finder Application

 • FINRA Licenses

-5. The individual completing the form shall sign, under oath, on behalf of the business.
-Failure to sign the application will result in the denial of the application.
+5. The individual completing the form shall sign it under oath on behalf of the business.
+Failure to sign the application will result in its denial.

 7. Submit the completed application, all accompanying documentation, and proof of payment to: Licensing@IllinoisTreasurer.gov.